Scottish football referee strike: Aftermath

 SFA chief executive Stewart Regan stated his confidence on 28 November that the referees would return to work the following weekend, as he believed that the intention of the referees was to only withdraw service for one weekend of matches.
 Regan also denied that the foreign officials had been misled by the SFA as to why they had been recruited.
 The Daily Record newspaper obtained a copy of the letter sent by the SFA to foreign associations requesting assistance, but found inconsistencies between the letter and what foreign officials believed to be the case.

-Referee Dougie McDonald announced his early retirement with immediate effect after the strike weekend, in order to remove the issue of his disputed actions which in part led to the strike, from the ongoing debate about referees treatment.
+Referee Dougie McDonald announced his early retirement following the strike weekend amidst ongoing debate about refereeing standards.
 A statement from the referees after the strike said, "Dougie retiring caps a sad time for Scottish refereeing.
 We hope the right people can sit down with referees and play a full part in delivering the real changes required." adding that they hoped the strike had "allowed everyone connected with Scottish football to have the period of reflection we felt was needed".
 Although Celtic made no official comment, Paul McBride, a QC closely linked to the Celtic board of directors, commented that the club felt vindicated by the departures of Dallas and McDonald.

 Stirling Albion director Paul Goodwin stated on 30 November that he expected the SFL to pursue the SFA for compensation on behalf of the SFL clubs that had matches postponed due to the strike.
 Goodwin estimated that his club had lost around £10,000 due to the postponement of their match against Partick Thistle.

 In April 2011, Kenny Clark expressed his fear that another strike may take place due to the referees' belief that the SFA do not support them sufficiently.
 His comments were made the day after the SFA fined Rangers defender Madjid Bougherra for manhandling referee Calum Murray during an Old Firm Scottish Cup tie, instead of potentially suspending the player from matches.
 During the 2013–14 season, Dundee United striker Nadir Çiftçi was suspended for two matches after he was found guilty of "placing an open hand on the ... throat" of referee Gavin Harris.
 The referees' association criticised the sentence for being too lenient, leading to media speculation that the referees would take industrial action.

 Speaking in October 2018, Kenny Clark said that the strike had not brought about an improvement in respect for referees.
 Clark was commenting in the days after a Livingston v Rangers game, where someone in a section of Rangers supporters hit an assistant referee with a coin.